 Technology stocks: Long-term trends present compelling opportunities

 Following a stellar period for technology stocks during the COVID-19 crisis, a series of headwinds conspired in 2022 to bring the tech sector back down to earth.
-During the pandemic, as greater interconnectivity became more essential, technology helped us shift to a “new normal;” in the wake of this environment, the tech-heavy Nasdaq-100 index delivered a significant 47.6% in 20201 – with hefty gains achieved again during 2021.
+During the pandemic, as greater interconnectivity became more essential, technology helped us shift to a “new normal;” in the wake of this environment, the tech-heavy Nasdaq-100 index delivered a significant 47.6% in 2020

 In the aftermath of Russia’s Ukraine invasion, however, the surging tech sector began to pullback, inflation hit multi-decade highs, and monetary policy rapidly tightened.
 As a result, equity investors in their droves swiftly switched from Growth to Value stocks.
-Consequently, the Nasdaq-100 finished 2022 33% lower year-over-year2 .
+Consequently, the Nasdaq-100 finished 2022 33% lower year-over-year

 And yet, within this landscape, we believe this course correction leaves tech stocks in a far more compelling position – in fact, with robust long-term growth drivers still very much in.